ROCm/hipTensor/docs/installation.rst

 Download hipTensor
 ^^^^^^^^^^^^^^^^^^

-The hipTensor source code is available `here <https://github.com/ROCmSoftwarePlatform/hipTensor>`_. hipTensor has a minimum ROCm support version 6.0.
+The hipTensor source code is available on `hipTensor Github <https://github.com/ROCmSoftwarePlatform/hipTensor>`_. hipTensor has a minimum ROCm support version 6.0.
 To check the ROCm Version on your system, use:

 ::